 Pat Yamin, President and Founder of Come Quilt With Me, is a well known innovator in quilting who, for over 40 years, has been making, teaching and judging quilts, designing quilt patterns and acrylic templates, and appearing at many national quilting shows.
 She's been a guest on television and radio programs, written seven books, teaches the art of making quilts, and is frequently invited to exhibit her extensive antique quilt collection at major quilt shows.

 Pat's love for old textiles, quilts and traditional patterns is a driving force behind her creativity.
-She is now working on another book entitled Hexagons, Diamonds, Triangles and Quilts! she is self publishing.
-It will be available spring of 2018.
+Pat's latest book, her 7th, and titled Hexagons, Diamonds, Triangles and Quilts! is out and will be available for purchase at the show.
 Her web site is www.comequiltwithme.com and you can reach her at firstname.lastname@example.org

 Check out MadgeZieglerQuilts on Facebook

-As a long time MAQ teacher, Madge is excited to present three days of handwork classes this year.
+Madge is a long time MAQ teacher.
 Teacher, lecturer and award-winning quiltmaker, Madge lectures and conducts workshops throughout the Mid-Atlantic region.
 Born and raised in New Jersey, she and her family now reside in Newark, Delaware.
 Madge has been teaching quiltmaking since 1979.

 She is a charter member of several quilting groups and a member and past officer of regional and national quilt organizations, including the Quilt Professionals Network and American Quilt Study Group.
 Her work has been part of national juried and invitational quilt exhibitions, including AQS, AQSG Quilt Study and several Mancuso shows in PA and VA.
 Her quilts and designs have also appeared in books such as Heirloom Quilts from Old Tops, and in quilting publications, including Quilter's Newsletter, American Quilter, Quilting Today, Quilting Quarterly and Love of Quilting.